UK says it wants all vaccine priority groups to have first shot by May | Health

 UK says it wants all vaccine priority groups to have first shot by May

-Health minister Matt Hancock said the country was on "track for that" and "that is a critical part of getting everybody out of this", referring to lockdown measures which have seen most of the country told to stay at home to bring COVID-19 cases down.
+Health minister Matt Hancock said the country hoped to meet the goal but it depended on supply, adding "that is a critical part of getting everybody out of this", referring to lockdown measures that have seen most of the country told to stay at home to bring coronavirus infections down.
 Prime Minister Boris Johnson is under pressure to start reopening the economy and to bring some normality to everyday life, with some in his Conservative Party criticising him for being overly cautious.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)